hpi-schul-cloud/schulcloud-calendar/wiki/future-work.md

 ## Route: Share

 Since it shall not only be possible to subscribe to an external feed but also to offer own feeds, there is a set of `share` routes defined.
 To access such a feed, there is a share-token defined.
 This token is unique for one feed and allows a concrete access.
-The detailes about the single routes can be found in the [Specification] (https://schulcloud.github.io/schulcloud-calendar/#/default).
+The detailes about the single routes can be found in the [Specification](https://schulcloud.github.io/schulcloud-calendar/#/default).

 ## Route: TODO

 The iCalendar standard allows the addition of TODOs via a `VTODO` entry.
 To support this a set of routes is defined in the API.
 All CRUD operations shall be possible.
 When adding (`POST`) and changing (` PUT`) a TODO, an ICS file can be provided.
-The detailed documentation of the routes is defined in the [API specification] (https://schulcloud.github.io/schulcloud-calendar/#/default).
+The detailed documentation of the routes is defined in the [API specification](https://schulcloud.github.io/schulcloud-calendar/#/default).

 ## Further tasks